bbaker421/4180FinalProject/README.md

 2. Build the C++ file, which creates an executable
 3. Call the executable using the response from the server as a command line argument in the original python script
-NOTE: This step requires that the Mbed is powered by the Pi.
-Connect the Mbed to the Pi with the USB.
+NOTE: This step requires that the mbed is powered by the Pi.
+Connect the mbed to the Pi with the USB.
    ```
    cmd = './mbed_comm ' + r.content.decode("utf-8")
    os.system(cmd)